-Activity Evidence that supports this approach Challenge number(s) addressed Quality curriculum booster club resources and 1:1 and small group tutoring sessions.
-Teachers will have the necessary resources they need to fill in gaps for PP pupils.
-2 More able provision to enable children to have a good understanding of Literacy, Grammar, Reading and Mathematics.
-This provision will enable PP pupils to be in line with their Non-PP peers.
+Activity Evidence that supports this approach Challenge number(s) addressed Quality first 1:1 and small group tutoring sessions.
+Teachers and learning assistants will have the necessary resources they need to fill in gaps for PP children.
+2 EEF research concluded that small group tuition has an average impact of four months' additional progress over the course of a year.
+Extra provision e.g. boosters to enable pupils to have a good understanding of Literacy, Grammar, This provision will enable PP pupils to be in line with their Non-PP peers.
 The provision will expose the pupils to the full depth and breadth of the curriculum.
+2,3,6 Reading and Mathematics.
+EEF research suggests that small group tuition is most likely to be effective if it is targeted at pupils' specific needs.
+Diagnostic assessment can be used to assess the best way to target support.
+EEF research also suggests programmes that extend school time have a positive impact on average.
+LAMDA classes will be offered to PP children to develop their Oracy and Writing skills.
+LAMDA classes are focused on supporting PP pupils developing their: • Interpretative skills • Technical skills • Communication skills.
+2,3,6 Feedback from previous years has shown that pupils have developed in confidence and really speak highly of their sessions.
+EEF research has also shown that oral language approaches have a high impact on pupil outcomes of 6 months' additional progress.

-2,3,6 LAMDA classes will be offered to PP pupils to develop their Oracy and Writing skills.
-LAMDA classes are focused on supporting PP pupils developing their: Interpretative skills Technical skills Communication skills 2,3,6 Determine pupils in need of a laptop or device to support them with continued Blended learning- PP pupils targeted to ensure that they have access to a device and WIFI in order to support them in closing gaps in Reading, Writing and Mathematics Devices will be provided for PP pupils who do not have access to one at home to ensure that they are able to access and interact with ongoing blended learning at school and at home.
-2,3,4,5,6 Targeted reading support in class and Research states that pupils need to have a love of reading if they are to be 3,4,5
+Determine pupils in need of a laptop or device to support them in school with continued Blended learning- PP pupils targeted to ensure that they have access to a device and WIFI in order to support them in closing gaps in Reading, Writing and Mathematics Devices will be provided for PP children who do not have access to one at home to ensure that they are able to access and interact with ongoing blended learning at school.
+Children are then able to complete online homeworks.
+EEF research has suggested that homework has a positive impact on average (+ 5 months) 2,3,4,5,6 Targeted reading support in class and small groups to supportpupils' reading.
+Research states that pupils need to have a love of reading if they are to be successful.
+The provision will ensure PP children have a love of reading and thus have an improved attainment in Reading.
+EEF research concludes that Reading comprehension strategies are high impact on average (+6 months).
+Alongside phonics it is a crucial component of early reading instruction.
+3,4,5 Peer tutoring A focus on closing the gap in Mathematics for KS2.
+EEF research concludes that Peer tutoring, on average, has a positive impact on both tutors and tutees and may be a costeffective approach to delivering one to one or small group tuition in a school.
+3